huggingface/blog/audio-datasets.md

 ## Streaming Mode: The Silver Bullet

-One of the biggest challenges faced with audio datasets is their sheer size.
-The GigaSpeech `xs` split contained just 10 hours of training data, but amassed over 13GB of storage space for download and preparation.
+One of the biggest challenges faced with audio datasets is their size.
+The `xs` configuration of GigaSpeech contained just 10 hours of training data, but amassed over 13GB of storage space for download and preparation.
 So what happens when we want to train on a larger split?
-The full `xl` split contains 10,000 hours of training data, requiring over 1TB of storage space.
+The full `xl` configuration contains 10,000 hours of training data, requiring over 1TB of storage space.
 For most speech researchers, this well exceeds the specifications of a typical hard drive disk.
 Do we need to fork out and buy additional storage?
 Or is there a way we can train on these datasets with **no disk space constraints**?

 🤗 Datasets allows us to do just this.
-It is made possible through use of [_streaming_](https://huggingface.co/docs/datasets/stream), depicted graphically in Figure 1.
+It is made possible through use of [_streaming_](https://huggingface.co/docs/datasets/stream) mode, depicted graphically in Figure 1.
 Streaming allows us to load the data progressively as we iterate over the dataset: rather than downloading the whole dataset at once, we load the dataset sample by sample.
 We iterate over the dataset, loading and preparing samples _on the fly_ when they are needed.
 This way, we only ever load the samples that we're using, and not the ones that we're not!
 Once we're done with a sample, we continue iterating over the dataset and load the next one.